8gears/Cloud-Workshop-VM/README.md

 # Workshop VM in the Cloud

-This repository makes it a breeze to sping up Workshop VMs on demand in Minutes on AWS or Scaleway together with Terraform.
+This repository makes it a breeze to spin up Workshop VMs on demand in Minutes on AWS or Scaleway together with Terraform.

 ## Background